opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Database-Layout.md

 ### EscalationRuleENSMessage

-The primary table EscalationRuleENSMessage is a relationship table that links [escalation]{.GeneralEscalatedNotification} rules for notifications with notification messages.
+The primary table EscalationRuleENSMessage is a relationship table that links escalation rules for notifications with notification messages.

   Column Name        Explanation                                                                                                                                                                                                                  Data Type   Additional Information
   ------------------ ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- ----------- ------------------------------------------------------------------------
-  EscalationRuleId   This column contains [escalation]{.GeneralEscalatedNotification} rule IDs that identify [escalation]{.GeneralEscalatedNotification} rules associated with notification [escalations]{.GeneralEscalatedNotificationPlural}.   int (4)     The EscalationRule table is referenced from this table via this field.
+  EscalationRuleId   This column contains escalation rule IDs that identify escalation rules associated with notification escalations.   int (4)     The EscalationRule table is referenced from this table via this field.
 GroupofId          This column contains ENS group IDs that identify groups of notifications.                                                                                                                                                    int (4)     The ENSMESSAGES table is referenced from this table via this field.
   ActionId           This column contains ENS action IDs that identify notification actions.                                                                                                                                                      int (4)     The ENSMESSAGES table is referenced from this table via this field.
   ActionType         This column contains ENS action types that identify the type of notification that will be sent.                                                                                                                              int (4)     The ENSMESSAGES table is referenced from this table via this field.